1

 • The Colorado EnviroScreen score and environmental, health, and sociodemographic data for the census block group where a facility is located.

-A complete Environmental Justice Summary includes an aerial or satellite image of the facility.
+A complete Environmental Justice Summary must include an aerial or satellite image of the facility.

 To generate this required image: